Cospectral graphs obtained by edge deletion: More (unsigned) Laplacian cospectral graphs

 \begin{example}

 Let $Y_1$ and $Y_2$ be the two graphs as shown in Figure~\ref{fig:unlapcocos} (also in Table~\ref{tab:dataek3p3k4}).
 They are unsigned Laplacian cospectral with cospectral complements.
-By Theorem~\ref{thm:cosLorQcossubg}, removing edges of $Y_1$ or edges of $Y_2$, respectively, inside a clique of a 1-walk regular graph gives unsigned Laplacian cospectral graphs, which are not isomorphic (they have different degree sequences).
-Therefore, for each of the strongly regular graphs in Table~\ref{tab:dataek3p3k4}, we can take the union of the two families of non-isomorphic graphs resulting from deleting edges of $Y_1$ or $Y_2$, respectively, and get a bigger family of pairwise non-isomorphic but unsigned Laplacian cospectral graphs.
-The sizes of the families of non-isomorphic graphs resulting from deleting edges of $Y_1$ or $Y_2$ from cliques of $X$ correspond to the last two columns of Table~\ref{tab:dataek3p3k4}.
+By Theorem~\ref{thm:cosLorQcossubg}, removing edges of $Y_1$ or edges of $Y_2$, respectively, from a clique of a 1-walk regular graph gives unsigned Laplacian cospectral graphs, which are not isomorphic (they have different degree sequences).
+Therefore, for each of the strongly regular graphs $X_i$ in Table~\ref{tab:dataek3p3k4}, we can take the union of the two families of non-isomorphic graphs obtained upon deleting edges of $Y_1$ or $Y_2$, respectively, from a clique of $X_i$, and get a bigger family of pairwise non-isomorphic but unsigned Laplacian cospectral graphs.
+We can further take the union of these bigger families of graphs among the 15 strongly regular graphs and obtain an even bigger family of pairwise non-isomorphic but unsigned Laplacian cospectral graphs.
+The sizes of the families of non-isomorphic graphs resulting from deleting edges of $Y_1$ or $Y_2$ from a clique of $X$ correspond to the last two columns of Table~\ref{tab:dataek3p3k4}.
 For example, deleting edges of $Y_1$ in a clique of $X_0$ gives a family of 17 non-isomorphic but ($A,L,S,N$) cospectral graphs, deleting edges of $Y_2$ in a clique of $X_0$ gives such a family of size 9.
 They together give a family of $17+9=26$ nonisomorphic unsigned Laplacian cospectral graphs.
+Taking union of these families for the 15 graphs, we have a family of 313 nonisomorphic unsigned Laplacian cospectral graphs.

 \end{example}